ThoughtWorksInc/Binding.scala/README.md

 ```

 `scrollIntoView` method will be invoked when the `Div` is created.
-If you invoked another method that does not defined in `Div`,
+If you invoke another method not defined in `Div`,
-the Scala compiler will report an compile-time error instead of bringing the failure to run-time,
+the Scala compiler will report a compile-time error instead of bringing the failure to run-time,
-because Scala is a statically typed language and the Scala compiler understand the type of `Div`.
+because Scala is a statically typed language and the Scala compiler understands the type of `Div`.

 You may also notice `class` and `title`.
 They are DOM properties or HTML attributes on `Div`.
 They are type-checked by Scala compiler as well.